MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 If you're comfortable with Microsoft Flow, use these quick steps to copy data from one data source to another:

 1. Identify the source you'll monitor and the destination to which you'll copy changed data.
-Confirm you have access to both.
+Confirm you've access to both.
 1. Identify at least one column that uniquely identifies items in the source and destination.
 In the example below, we use the **Title** column, but you could use any column(s) you want.
 1. Set up a trigger that monitors the source for changes.
 1. Search the destination to determine if the changed item exists.